 As a sponsor, you reach more than 100,000 people who visit the museum each year from the region and abroad.
 Your name appears in all communications about the program you support, and as an exhibition sponsor your logo appears on all press materials, advertising, exhibition signage, the title wall, and more.
 Through the Center's diverse sponsorship program, you may also receive access to entertainment spaces and specialized tours.

-The Center offers two volunteer programs for individuals with a passion for the arts and an interest in contributing to their community.
+The Center offers two volunteer programs for individuals with a passion for the arts and an interest in contributing to the community.
+However, as the Center is now temporarily closed to the public through spring 2016, we request that those interested in volunteer opportunities wait until October 2015 to inquire about either program.

 Information Volunteers, the visitor's first contact with the museum, greet and orient the public to the Center, its collections, exhibitions, and programs.
 Their role is vital to shaping a positive visitor experience at the Center.
-A minimum commitment of one year is required; applicants must be, at minimum, 18 years of age.
+A minimum commitment of one year is required; applicants must be at least 18 years of age.

 The Yale Center for British Art volunteer docents offer tours for visitors of the Center’s collections, architecture, and special exhibitions.
 Docents also lead tours for visiting school children of all ages.
 Docents are responsible for researching and preparing their tours, under the auspices of the Education Department.
 Becoming a docent requires a three-year commitment: one year of training followed by two years of service.
 New and experienced docents train every Monday during the academic year with additional time spent on research and special projects.